keshav37a/hospital-interface-system/readme.md

   Get Request: `http://localhost:8000/api/v1/reports/:status/`\
   Pass the status in the url along with the jwt-token in the headers and if validated then this will retireve all the reports for all the patients for that specific status.

+## Unit Tests

+Tests for 5 routes have been written/

+* Post - Docto - Register
+* Post - Doctor - Login
+* Post - Patient - Register
+* Post - Create new Report for a patient
+* Get - fetch all reports of a patient

+To test the api, open the terminal in split mode./ Type `npm start` in one terminal and run./
+Type `npm test` in one terminal and run./